MicrosoftDocs/azure-stack-docs/AKS-Hybrid/concepts-security-access-identity.md

 ---
-title: Access and identity options for Azure Kubernetes Service (AKS) enabled by Azure Arc
+title: Access and identity options for Azure Kubernetes Service (AKS) Arc
 description: Learn about options in access and identity management on a Kubernetes cluster in AKS on Azure Stack HCI.
 author: leslielin
 ms.topic: conceptual